 Rachel Meyer, Development Coordinator

 Rachel graduated from the University of Washington in 2006 with a B.S. in Plant Biology and a B.A. in Visual Art.
 At UW she spent a year at Sichuan University in the UW Worldwide program and worked with the Yi communities in and around Yangjuan on two projects: 1) to catalogue the local uses of plants for food, fodder, medicine, and construction, and 2) to test the water quality of agricultural streams and drinking water sources.
 These experiences in Yangjuan that showcased innovative plant uses in marginalized communities inspired Rachel to study the uses, history, and evolution of food crop landraces.
 She wanted to combine molecular laboratory research with fieldwork as much as possible, so pursued a PhD at the City University of New York and New York Botanical Garden joint Biology Program, studying Asian eggplants, followed by a postdoc at New York University, studying African rice.
+She is now executive director of the University of California Consortium for Genomic Conservation.
 Grateful to the Yi people, who guided her education, Rachel seeks to improve educational opportunities for students in these communities.

 Edwin (Eddie) Schmitt